Laudarisd/MLOps/model_deployement/Kubernates_HPA/README.md

 1. **Set Up Kubernetes Cluster**:

 - First, you need a running Kubernetes cluster.
 This can be done locally using tools like Minikube or in the cloud using platforms like Google Kubernetes Engine (GKE), Amazon EKS, or Azure AKS.
+For this example, we will use Minikube to set up a local Kubernetes cluster.

+- Install Minikube by following the instructions in the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/).

+Minikubes helps to create a multi-node cluster with the following command:

+    ```bash
+    minikube start --nodes 3
+    ```

 2. **Containerize Your Application**: